 I don’t feel the slightest bit bad for Clinton or the DNC — the only people that deserve any sympathy here are their voters who were betrayed for the 1%…

-*If you appreciated this article, please consider buying John a cup of coffee at this link to his PayPal or, if you find yourself enjoying his articles often & if you have the means, consider pledging a monthly 1$ or $3, using John’s new Patreon page…
+If you appreciate the articles on this site, please consider buying the author a cup of coffee at this link to his PayPal or, if you appreciate them a lot (& if you have the means), you can also pledge a monthly $1, $2, or $3, through John’s Patreon page — think of it like a magazine-subscription, except directly to a writer & artist…